GSA/fpki-guides/pages/ms_constraint_test_procedures.md

 1. _serverAuth Disallow_,**OR**
 2. _no CTL entry_

-Test environments should mimic production environments including Operating System version and internet browser.
+Test environments should mimic production environments including Windows Operating System version and Internet Browser.

 No further Federal PKI community-wide testing will be done.
 If your agency has questions, please email us at **fpki@gsa.gov**.

-### Original Testing Schedule (Testing Has Been Concluded)
+### Testing Schedule (Testing Has Been Concluded)

 #### Phase 1&nbsp;&mdash;&nbsp;_serverAuth Disallow_ Testing (2018)
 - **April 13 -** Start _Disallow_ testing.